Generic Name: hydromorphone (injection)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about hydromorphone injection (Dilaudid, Dilaudid-HP)?
+What is the most important information I should know about hydromorphone injection?

-What should I discuss with my healthcare provider before receiving hydromorphone injection (Dilaudid, Dilaudid-HP)?
+What should I discuss with my healthcare provider before receiving hydromorphone injection?

-Do not use hydromorphone if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
-A dangerous drug interaction could occur, leading to serious side effects.
+Do not use hydromorphone if you have used an MAO inhibitor in the past 14 days.
+A dangerous drug interaction could occur.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-You may not be able to use hydromorphone injection unless you are already being treated with a similar opioid pain medicine and your body is tolerant to it.
-Opioid medicines include fentanyl (Actiq, Duragesic), methadone (Methadose, Dolophine), morphine (Kadian, MS Contin, Oramorph), oxycodone (Oxycontin), oxymorphone (Opana), and many others.
+You may not be able to use hydromorphone if you are NOT already being treated with a similar opioid (narcotic) pain medicine and are tolerant to it.
 Talk with your doctor if you are not sure you are opioid-tolerant.

 - sulfite allergy;

 - Addison's disease or other adrenal gland disorders; or